Stories of hope and despair: A personal perspective of Primary Health Care in Nigeria

 consultations on what to do with profits (if any).
 This was undoubtedly one of the most impressive standalone systems I’d come across thus far; an unassuming rural clinic which employs principles of sustainability found in any global social enterprise: maintaining a low cost base, stakeholder engagement, maximising efficiency, innovation and transparency.

+My little expedition is admittedly a tiny window into the state of primary health care in Nigeria, but I did come away feeling more knowledgeable about some of the problems it faces.
+We have problems related to access, cost and quality that are unique to our continent, and as such we need innovative approaches to resolve them.
 I saw that innovations with alternative energy can help with some of our infrastructure dilemmas we face, and the pooling of risk (such as in private health insurance schemes) can significantly reduce or eliminate the issue of cost.
 However, without the judicious management of resources these efforts will be essentially fruitless.
 My hope is that anyone thinking about healthcare in Nigeria approaches it comprehensively, and thinks not only about preventing and treating illness but also about infrastructure (and its maintenance), creating community stakeholders, health promotion, consumer attitudes and the quality of the care being provided and how it can be safeguarded, as well as the management of people and resources.

 Never doubt that a small group of thoughtful committed people can change the world; indeed it is the only thing that ever has…Margaret Mead